UC recognizes students for innovation achievement and leadership

 • Rosheeta Shah, a sophomore in neurobiology

-The team applied human-centered design research and ideation along with their diverse backgrounds and experiences to complete three distinct innovation sprints against an aggressive timeline for Cincinnati-based Fortune 500 company P&G. Their work uncovered opportunities to enhance and evolve the customer experience and benefits of P&G products that are currently in stores across the country.
+The team applied human-centered design research and ideation along with their individual backgrounds and experiences to complete three distinct innovation sprints against an aggressive timeline for Cincinnati-based Fortune 500 company P&G. Their work uncovered opportunities to enhance and evolve the customer experience and benefits of P&G products that are currently in stores across the country.

 Neil Armstrong New Frontiers Award for Innovation Leadership